-- Cotton velvet is a natural product.
-When made up for curtains or on a sofa, it will obtain its unique appearance after some time in use, due to pressure and the natural humidity of the environment.
-Pressure marks, rolling stripes and smaller irregularities, which are inherent in the product, will disappear in a ventilated and relatively humid environment.
+- Cotton velvet is a natural product and when made up for curtains or on a sofa, it will acquire its unique appearance after some time due to usage and the natural humidity of the surroundings.
+Pressure marks, rolling stripes and smaller irregularities, which are inherent for the product, will disappear in a ventilated and relatively humid environment.

 - Every two or three weeks run a damp, white cloth over your furniture to remove dust.
 Do not use coloured cloths or paper towels.

 - Once a year you should clean your furniture by one of the following methods: